alphagov/govuk-import-export-prototype/guide/move-goods-eu/special-territories.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You only need to [make a community transit declaration](/guide/move-goods-eu/make-declaration.html) to move goods to the Channel Islands or other EU special territories if:
+You only need to [make a community transit declaration](/guide/move-goods-eu/make-declaration.html) to move goods to the Channel Islands or other EU special territories if either:

 - there’s still duty to pay on the goods, which were brought from outside the EU